jperov/Store-Performance-Dashboard/ReadMe.md

 ### Purpose

 This interactive dashboard was created to provide retail management and executives with a convenient and comprehensive view of both company and store-level performance across key metrics.
-The year-over-year view enables convenient evaluation of performance trends against historical results to identify areas for improvement.
+The year-over-year view enables convenient evaluation of metric trends against historical results to identify areas for improvement.

 ### Features:
 * KPI bar showing totals of Sales, AOV, UPT, and upsells for the selected month.